Attachment theory: Changes in attachment during childhood and adolescence

-Attachment theory holds that childhood and adolescence allows the development of an internal working model useful for forming attachments.
-This internal working model is hypothesized to relate to the individual's state of mind which develops with respect to attachment generally and explores how attachment functions in relationship dynamics based on childhood and adolescent experience.
+Attachment theory holds that childhood and adolescence support the development of an internal working model that helps form attachments.
+This internal working model is hypothesized to relate to the individual's state of mind, which develops with respect to attachment generally, and explores how attachment functions in relationship dynamics based on childhood and adolescent experience.
 The organization of an internal working model is generally seen as leading to more stable attachments in those who develop such a model, rather than those who rely more on the individual's state of mind alone in forming new attachments.
 Age, cognitive growth, and continued social experience advance the development and complexity of the internal working model.